clamity-toolbox/clamity-guide/docs/Man Pages/index.md

 # Clamity Commands

-The man page for each sub-command (action) is the best starting place to learn about that command.
+The man page for each sub-command is the best starting place to learn about that command.
 They're all presented in this section.

 ```